You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 Gooseberry bushes have a tendency to become quite straggly, says Marie at Plews Garden Design.
 She suggests getting off to a good start by training them right from the get-go.
 Do check out her super-informative post for thoughts on growing your goosegogs in bushes, cordons, half standards, and fans.
 Red gooseberries fanned across a north facing wall look wonderfully decorative, says Marie.

 Pruning is essential for maintaining the vigour of your gooseberry bushes.
 For information on when and how to go about it, Lee at Garden Ninja is your go-to source.
 He says the first stage, once you’ve grabbed yourself some thick, protective gardening gloves, is to cut out stems that cross or rub, or which are damaged or dead.
-For more on pruning gooseberry bushes, check out Lee’s post.
+For more advice on pruning gooseberry bushes, check out Lee’s post.

 Best advice on growing raspberries

 Anyone for a yellow raspberry?
-You’re in for a treat, says Julia Parker @parkers_patch: “If you haven’t tasted a yellow raspberry they are tastier and sweeter than their red cousins.”
+You’re in for a treat, says Julia Parker from @parkers_patch: “If you haven’t tasted a yellow raspberry they are tastier and sweeter than their red cousins.”
 With that recommendation, you’re sure to want to get planting as soon as possible.
 Autumn, Julia says, is the best time to plant raspberries, because the canes are dormant and the ground is still warm.

 Best advice on growing strawberries